-Please Note: If your short-term disability leave is denied and you are not approved for time off under the Family and Medical Leave Policy or Parental Leave Policy, you are not eligible for subsequent short-term disability leave unless you have returned to work.
+Please Note: If your short-term disability leave is denied and you are not approved for time off under the Family and Medical Leave Policy or Parental Leave Policy, or other approved leave of absence as determined by the Plan Administrator, you are not eligible for subsequent short-term disability leave unless you have returned to work.
 For additional information, please refer to the "Return from Leave" section of the Short-Term Disability Leave Policy, available at me@jpmc > HR Policies > Leaves of Absence.